rhdunn/cainteoir-engine/docs/api/src/synthesizer.md

-#<cldoc:cainteoir::tts::envelope_t>
+# cainteoir::tts::envelope_t {: .doc }

 A point in a pitch envelope.

-#<cldoc:cainteoir::tts::envelope_t::offset>
+# cainteoir::tts::envelope_t::offset {: .doc }

 The percentage offset.

-#<cldoc:cainteoir::tts::envelope_t::pitch>
+# cainteoir::tts::envelope_t::pitch {: .doc }

 The pitch at the given offset.

-#<cldoc:cainteoir::tts::prosody>
+# cainteoir::tts::prosody {: .doc }

 The prosody information for a given phoneme.

-#<cldoc:cainteoir::tts::prosody::first>
+# cainteoir::tts::prosody::first {: .doc }

 The phoneme the prosodic information is to be applied to.

-#<cldoc:cainteoir::tts::prosody::second>
+# cainteoir::tts::prosody::second {: .doc }

 The phoneme the prosodic information is to be applied to.

 This phoneme is used to represent the second phoneme in a diphone.

-#<cldoc:cainteoir::tts::prosody::envelope>
+# cainteoir::tts::prosody::envelope {: .doc }

 The pitch envelope of the phoneme.

-#<cldoc:cainteoir::tts::prosody_reader>
+# cainteoir::tts::prosody_reader {: .doc }

 Read prosody data from a data buffer.

-#<cldoc:cainteoir::tts::prosody_reader::~prosody_reader>
+# cainteoir::tts::prosody_reader::~prosody_reader {: .doc }

 Clean up the prosody reader object.

-#<cldoc:cainteoir::tts::prosody_reader::read>
+# cainteoir::tts::prosody_reader::read {: .doc }

 Read the next prosodic entry.

+@return
-@return `true` if a prosodic entry was read, `false` otherwise.
+: `true` if a prosodic entry was read, `false` otherwise.

-#<cldoc:cainteoir::tts::createPhoReader>
+# cainteoir::tts::createPhoReader {: .doc }

 Create an MBROLA pho file reader.

+@aPhonemeSet
-@aPhonemeSet The phoneme set (transcription scheme) used to read the phonemes in the pho file.
+: The phoneme set (transcription scheme) used to read the phonemes in the pho file.

+@return
-@return A prosody reader that can read MBROLA pho file entries.
+: A prosody reader that can read MBROLA pho file entries.

-#<cldoc:cainteoir::tts::createDiphoneReader>
+# cainteoir::tts::createDiphoneReader {: .doc }

 Create a phoneme to diphone converter.

+@aProsody
-@aProsody The prosody data for the phonemes to convert.
+: The prosody data for the phonemes to convert.

+@return
-@return A prosody reader that creates the diphone sequences from `aProsody`.
+: A prosody reader that creates the diphone sequences from `aProsody`.

-#<cldoc:cainteoir::tts::prosody_writer>
+# cainteoir::tts::prosody_writer {: .doc }

 Write prosody data to a file.

-#<cldoc:cainteoir::tts::prosody_writer::~prosody_writer>
+# cainteoir::tts::prosody_writer::~prosody_writer {: .doc }

 Cleans up the data associated with the prosody writer.

-#<cldoc:cainteoir::tts::prosody_writer::reset>
+# cainteoir::tts::prosody_writer::reset {: .doc }

 Set the file object to write the prosodic entries to.

+@aOutput
-@aOutput The file object to write the prosodic entries to.
+: The file object to write the prosodic entries to.

-#<cldoc:cainteoir::tts::prosody_writer::write>
+# cainteoir::tts::prosody_writer::write {: .doc }

 Writes the prosodic entries to the selected file.

+@aProsody
-@aProsody The prosodic entries to write.
+: The prosodic entries to write.

+@return
-@return `true` if the prosodic entry was written to the file, `false` otherwise.
+: `true` if the prosodic entry was written to the file, `false` otherwise.

-#<cldoc:cainteoir::tts::createPhoWriter>
+# cainteoir::tts::createPhoWriter {: .doc }

 Create an MBROLA pho file writer.

+@aPhonemeSet
-@aPhonemeSet The phoneme set (transcription scheme) used to write the phonemes in the pho file.
+: The phoneme set (transcription scheme) used to write the phonemes in the pho file.

+@return
-@return A prosody writer that can write MBROLA pho file entries.
+: A prosody writer that can write MBROLA pho file entries.

-#<cldoc:cainteoir::tts::synthesizer>
+# cainteoir::tts::synthesizer {: .doc }

 Manages a phoneme to audio synthesizer.

-#<cldoc:cainteoir::tts::synthesizer::bind>
+# cainteoir::tts::synthesizer::bind {: .doc }

 Associate the synthesizer with the phonemes to be synthesized.

+@aProsody
-@aProsody The phonemes and associated prosody.
+: The phonemes and associated prosody.

-#<cldoc:cainteoir::tts::synthesizer::synthesize>
+# cainteoir::tts::synthesizer::synthesize {: .doc }

 Synthesize the pending phonemes to audio.

+@out
-@out The audio file or device to send the audio data to.
+: The audio file or device to send the audio data to.

 # License